General undergraduate program FAQs

 The lower-division requirements for the EECS computer science option offered in the College of Engineering emphasize science and math and lead to a Bachelor of Science degree.
 Computer science in the College of Letters & Science requires a greater number of non-technical courses and leads to a Bachelor of Arts degree.
 More information about the two programs can be found on the EECS website.

 Faculty and companies typically search for students who have completed their first and second year of engineering foundation courses.
 This means that securing an internship or research is most likely to occur in the junior and senior year or summer.
-UC Berkeley’s Career Center offers job and internship fairs throughout the academic year.
+Berkeley Career Engagement offers job and internship fairs throughout the academic year.
 For more information about research opportunities, visit the research websites for the College of Engineering and Berkeley campus.

 Our professors welcome undergraduates in their laboratories, both during the academic year and for special summer projects.
 Many positions are paid.
 To see a comprehensive listing of undergraduate research experiences, visit the student research section.